sbarbag/heartratelogger/README.md

 ## Roadmap
 Future versions may
 -improve token generation process
--add functionality to export results to a separate file
 -include graphing/plotting of trends
 -contain an integrated "database" to connect directly to a larger global workout log